gcallah/BookReviews/biggar.md

 tension running throughout this work between Biggar's repeated invocation of liberalism as the solution to the woes he describes, and his recognition that (quoting Charles Renouvier), "The world suffers from its lack of faith in a transcendent truth."
+(Biggar is quoting Charles Renouvier.)

-But that need for a transcendental grounding for social order is something liberalism explicitly has tried to deny: it declares, "No, we can ground these virtues in purely immanent reasoning."
-So that, for instance, there's no appeal to transcendent reality in Hobbes's case for the Leviathan, or, three centuries later, in the reasoning of Rawls or Nozick.
+But that need for a transcendental grounding for social order is something liberalism has tried to reject.
+Liberalism declares, "No, we can ground social order in purely immanent reasoning."
+There's no appeal to transcendent reality in Hobbes's case for the Leviathan, or, three centuries later, in the reasoning of Rawls or Nozick.

 Furthermore, contra the liberal conceit of neutrality between different "comprehensive doctrines," Biggar seems to understand that, as he puts it, "There is no neutral position available."
 But given Biggar sees this truth, then why does he argue that it is academics' "civic duty to defend liberal culture on campus"?

 Of course, with this statement, Biggar may not actually be denoting ideological liberalism.
 He might mean "liberality" as a personal virtue, so that